pjvds/presentation-evil-if/presentation.md

 ---

-# how would be satisfy the requirements?
+# how would we satisfy the requirements?

 ![inline](concepts/checkout-call.png)